gbrltv/business_process_encoding/README.md

 python3 utils/convert_csv_to_xes.py
 ```

-This code convert files under the 'event_logs' folder and write them at 'event_logs_xes'.
+This code convert files under the `event_logs` folder and write them at `event_logs_xes`.
 This process is necessary to run a few encodings in the next step.

 ### Generate encodings